 - 2.1 In the current economic climate public services are under financial pressure as almost never before.
-The recession and the Government's strategy to manage the debt have serious implications for public sector funding. - 2.2 These financial constraints require us to reduce bureaucracy and increase effectiveness to ensure that provision targets children and young people to best effect. - 2.3 From 1st April 2013 the Government changed the way in which all schools, including academies, are funded for SEN provision.
+The Government's strategy to manage the deficit has serious implications for public sector funding. - 2.2 These financial constraints require us to reduce bureaucracy and increase effectiveness to ensure that provision targets children and young people to best effect. - 2.3 From 1st April 2013 the Government changed the way in which all schools, including academies, are funded for SEN provision.
 The intention of this funding reform was to: